Find out more about tanning in the frequent asked questions and answers below.

 Pressure Points – Since the skin requires both UV light and oxygen to tan, when a person lies flat on their back, he/she will develop white spots on the shoulder blades, tail bone area, and back of the calves, since these sports are under pressure, the skin is deprived of oxygen.

-Tinea Versicolor – a common condition, this is a fungus that starts out in the hair, when it falls down onto the upper body like dandruff (however, this is not dandruff), these areas prevent the skin from tanning, and as a result create little white spots.
+Tinea Versicolor – this is a fungus that starts out in the hair, when it falls down onto the upper body like dandruff (however, this is not dandruff), these areas prevent the skin from tanning, and as a result create little white spots.
 The remedy for it is Extra Strength Selsun Blue or Extra Strength Head and Shoulders, which can be found at most drug stores.
 Both of these products contain an active ingredient called Selenium Sulfide that kills fungus.
 Apply it to your hair, since it’s the source of the problem, as well as to those white dots on your skin.
 It may take 2-4 weeks of numerous applications to take care of it.
 You can also go to a doctor and get prescription medication to resolve the condition.

 During your tanning process, melanin releases its own distinctive scent.
 The scent released is as natural as the tanning process itself, and can be removed with a body spray, using an indoor tanning lotion containing ingredients designed to remove the after tan scent, or simply take a shower a few hours after your tan.